 For applications submitted after Dec.
 15, a decision usually takes two to three weeks to be made once all materials have been received.

-I might be unable to contact the admissions office.
-Can I have a family member or friend call to inquire about the status of my application?
+the admission office.
+Can I have a family member or friend call to inquire on

 Is the GRE or the GMAT

-Can I use other test scores (LSAT, MCAT, etc.)?
+May I use other test scores (LSAT, MCAT, etc.)?

-I was accepted or completed another master’s that did not require a GRE or GMAT.
-Do I still have to take the test?
+another master’s program that did not require a GRE or GMAT.
+Must I still take

 Yes.
 The GRE or the GMAT is required of all applicants.

-What is latest date I can take the GRE and still be considered for admission?
+the GRE and still be considered for admission?

 I took the GRE or GMAT and want to send the scores to USC.
 What is the institution code and department code?

-When registering for the GRE or GMAT test, applicants should use the following institution codes: GRE 4852 or GMAT 389-CL-24.
 An applicant does not need to list a department code.

 I did not list the correct

-I am unsatisfied with my GRE score.
-What is USC Price’s policy on taking the test more than once?
+score.
+What is the Price School policy on taking the exam more than once?